KaliumPuceon/CML4607Z-notes/week2.md

             * Third party is not aware of any limitations
         * Ostensible Authority
             * A partner appears to have binding authority
+                * Appearance of authority is due to actions of entity
             * The partnership is bound to the contract
             * estoppel: Prevents the true state of affairs affecting liability
             * Relies on prior action creating an appearance of authority